vishes-shell/django-fields-history/README.md

 ]
 ```

-And add trackers to your models and specify fields to track:
+And, finally, add trackers to your models and specify fields to track:

 ```python
 from field_history.trackers import FieldsHistoryTracker